juil/ccfraudster/README.md

 ![Combined scatter plot.](images/combined_cc_tx.png)
 *(Used a scatter plot on a log scale to better visualize patterns in spending amounts.)*

+The primary difference in the consumption patters is that card holder #18 (red) will occasionally make expensive purchases, whereas #2 (blue) does not.

+This doesn't necessarily indicate any sort of fraud.
+More analysis must be done.

 2. Plot CEO's Transactions as Box Plot